ItsFineSoftware/onetimefax/readme.md

-website for [send a one time fax] content site (https://sendonetimefax.com/)
+how to website for [send a one time fax](https://sendonetimefax.com/)